timm/misc/gawk/peek/docs/lib.md

 ## Reading
-Loop over a csv file `f`, setting the array `a` to the next record.
 Returns zero at end of files.
 Complain if file is missing.
 Kill comments `#` and spaces.
 Split lines on commas.
 If records split over more than one